Eusauropoda: Feet and limbs

-Eusauporoda are also hypothesized to have a semi-digitigrade foot posturem demonstrated by footprint evidence.
+Eusauporoda are also hypothesized to have a semi-digitigrade foot posture, demonstrated by footprint evidence.
 Paleontologist Jeffrey Wilson explains that eusauropods differ from theropods and prosauropods that have digitigrade pes where their heel and metatarsals are lifted off the ground.
 Eusauropods show asymmetry in their metatarsal shaft diameters where metatarsal I is broader than the others, suggesting that their weight was mostly assumed by their inner feet.
 According to Steven Salisbury and Jay Nair, basal eusauropods retain four pedal unguals but reduce their phalangeal number in their fourth digit to three units.
 The metatarsus in eusauropods is less than a quarter of their tibial length, unlike sauropod outgroups that have long hindlimbs and metatarsus that are almost half of their tibial length.

 Distribution

 Eusauropods are found on all major continents, with diplocodoids being widespread in the Northern Hemisphere, and titanosaurs being found in Southern Hemisphere.
 However, basal eusauropods that do not fall into either group are fairly well represented.

 Early eusauropods such as Volkeimeria and Amygdalodon, and more derived eusauropods such as Patagosaurus have been found in South America.
-Volkeimeria is classified as a basal eusauropod, though in 2004 Paul Upchurch was suspicious of its placement, because of its “opisthoceolous cervical centra, the absence of a femoral anterior trochanter, and laterally projecting cnemial crest of the tibia”, and instead thought it may be a generic sauropod.
+Volkeimeria is classified as a basal eusauropod, though in 2004 Paul Upchurch was suspicious of its placement, because of its "opisthoceolous cervical centra, the absence of a femoral anterior trochanter, and laterally projecting cnemial crest of the tibia", and instead thought it may be a generic sauropod.

 African eusauropods may include Spinophorosaurus, from Niger, although that taxon may instead be closer to Vulcanodon and outside Eusauropoda.
 Also, Atlasaurus was found in Morocco, and Jobaria was found in Niger.
 However, both genera have been found as possible Macronarians, but Atlasaurus was found to be a turiasaurian, and Jobaria a eusauropod, by a phylogenetic analysis of Xing in 2012.

 In Europe, the clade Turiasauria has been found in France, Spain, and possibly England, with multiple genera from the same locality in Spain.
 Cetiosaurus skeletons have also been found in England, along with the possibly eusauropod genera Cardiodon and Oplosaurus, known only from teeth.

 The family Mamenchisauridae is found widespread throughout Asia.
 A majority of the genera are found in China, although a possible specimen of Mamenchisaurus has been found in Thailand.
 Also in China, the basal eusauropod Nebulasaurus taito was found to be a sister taxon to Spinophorosaurus, and more derived than Mamenchisauridae, but less derived than Patagosaurus, and the genus Shunosaurus is likely one of the most basal eusauropods.
 The genus Barapasaurus has been found in India, and may represent a cetiosaurid, a basal eusauropod, or a genus outside Eusauropoda.

 Paleobiology

-The data around sauropods evolution, as Novas points out, is largely based on a few formations mostly in the Northern Hemisphere.
-However, other beds in places such as Tanzania, specifically the Canadon Asfalto and Canadon Calcereo formations reveal a more diverse and widespread peleobiology of eusauropods in the Late Jurassic period.
+The data around sauropod evolution, as Novas points out, is largely based on a few formations mostly in the Northern Hemisphere.
+However, other beds in places such as Tanzania, specifically the Canadon Asfalto and Canadon Calcereo formations, reveal a more diverse and widespread paleobiology of eusauropods in the Late Jurassic period.

 Classification

-The following cladogram demonstrates hypothesized relationships within the Eusauropoda.
-The basal eusauropods include the Turiasauria (Turiasaurus, Zby and others.